The Benefits of CBD Skin Care for Happy, Healthy Skin!

 The many studies of CBD oil show that it may be beneficial for anti-inflammatory purposes.
 So how does this work when caring for the skin?

 CBD oil may have a calming effect on the skin, especially skin that is susceptible to acne.
-Acne stems from an inflammatory response, and research has shown that CBD may soothe this response, effectively lowering breakouts and redness.
+Acne stems from an inflammatory response, and research has shown that CBD may soothe this response, potentially lowering breakouts and redness.

 CBD may also be able to lower the amount of oil production in the skin, which is another trigger for the appearance of acne.
 Studies, however, are still in their early stages, and more research is needed.